 - 1. If there is a federal nexus, meaning that a federal agency funds, authorizes, or carries out the action, - 2.
 For projects that have a federal nexus, how these would be affected by the critical habitat designation, - 3.
 What species conservation measures have already been taken/identified for the projects through the MMPA and ESA consultations and National Environmental Policy Act (NEPA) processes, among others (regulatory baseline), - 4.
-What kind of incremental economic impacts are anticipated related to these activities and the designation of potential critical habitat, and - 5.
+What kind of incremental economic impacts are anticipated related to these activities and the designation of critical habitat, and - 5.
 How these impacts can be quantified, qualified, monetized, or discussed qualitatively.

-As noted above, data collection and synthesis focus on the significant activities in the areas under consideration for designation as MHI IFKW critical habitat, including activities that may either be affected by critical habitat designation or that may affect critical habitat.
+As noted above, data collection and synthesis focus on the significant activities in MHI IFKW critical habitat, including activities that may either be affected by critical habitat designation or that may affect critical habitat.
 These activities are expected to include those described in Section 2.3.